openreferral/hsds-transformer/README.md

 ### Installing
 1. Clone this repo locally.
-2. In terminal, `cd` into the root of the open_referral_transformer directory.
+2. In terminal, `cd` into the root of the hsds_transformer directory.
 3. Create a new file called `.env`.
-Copy the contents of `.env.example` into the new `.env` file and update `Users/your_user/dev/open_referral_transformer` to be the correct path to this directory on your local environment (you can run `pwd` in terminal to find this out).
+Copy the contents of `.env.example` into the new `.env` file and update `Users/your_user/dev/hsds_transformer` to be the correct path to this directory on your local environment (you can run `pwd` in terminal to find this out).
 4. Install all the gems by running `bundle install`

 ### Transforming
 Here's how to transform the data if you're familiar with Ruby:

 1. Make sure your data is saved locally as CSVs in this directory.
 2. Create a mapping.yaml file and store it locally in this directory.
 This is what tells the transformer how to map fields from one set of CSVs into the HSDS format.
-See [spec/fixtures/mapping.yaml](https://github.com/switzersc/open_referral_transformer/blob/master/spec/fixtures/mapping.yaml) for an example.
+See [spec/fixtures/mapping.yaml](https://github.com/switzersc/hsds_transformer/blob/master/spec/fixtures/mapping.yaml) for an example.
 3. Open up an interactive Ruby session in terminal by running `irb` (or `pry` - up to you!)
-4. Require the class: `require "./lib/open_referral_transformer"`
+4. Require the class: `require "./lib/hsds_transformer"`
 5. Run the transformer:
 ```
-OpenReferralTransformer::Runner.run(input_dir: "/path/to/input/", mapping: "/path/to/mapping.yaml", output_dir: "/path/to/output/")
+HsdsTransformer::Runner.run(input_dir: "/path/to/input/", mapping: "/path/to/mapping.yaml", output_dir: "/path/to/output/")
 ```
 6. Now check the `tmp` directory for your newly created HSDS files!